IronCountySchoolDistrict/list-students-autoloader/README.md

 ### Where can I find help? ###
 * data@ironmail.org
-* Please feel free to ask questions or make suggestions on this page, or make a thread on the Customizations forum here on PowerSource.
+* Make a thread on the Customizations forum on PowerSource

-Many thanks!
+Thanks!